EwseAwa/EwseNewClientLauncher-OpenSrc/ReadMe.md

 The production time of ENCL is December, 2002
 # Project description:
 [=] You need to use your brain cells to find a way to load CL files into Netease (perhaps you can use MOD | DLL to load)

+# Affirmation:
+Other files about DLL loading of the ClientLauncher will not be sent.
+Remember to mark the author